Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

     }
 }
 ```

-Thus, the common and important parts of any entity type, besides its `id` are the `attributes` and `components`.
+Thus, the common and important parts of any entity type, besides its `id`, are the `attributes` and `components`.
 The attributes are mainly used to store key-value system data.
-Components on the other hand, is the place where the properties of model parts are stored, using a certain schema.
+Components, on the other hand, is the place where the properties of model parts are stored using a certain schema.

-For filterning purposes, it is important to understand that both, attributes and components fields can be used as a filter.
+For filterning purposes, it's important to understand that both attributes and components fields can be used as a filter.

-For example.
+For example:

 TODO: WHEN IT WILL BE IMPLEMENTD ADD EXAMPLES FOR:
 			- assetId=="045CE617E7DF23C864EADB6BB5245823DE1D6043"